alshival/gpt-discord-bot/README.md

 Please note that the basic bot does not remember conversations.
 Also, the `!gpt3` command might take a few seconds to execute.

-## **Update 2023-05-15: `gpt_discord_bot_v2.py`**
-We've upgraded our `gpt_discord_bot.py` to `gpt_discord_bot_v2.py`.
-This version enhances `!gpt3` by integrating a SQLite3 database for memory storage, enabling the bot to maintain memories of conversations within a channel.
-It stores up to 200 interactions, but this can be customized.
-The bot now recalls the last four interactions, regardless of the submitter or the model used.
-This means you can use `!davinci3`, then continue the conversation using `!gpt3`.
-These settings can be adjusted in the code.

-Prompts and Responses are stored in the sqlite database `data.db` under the `prompts` table.

-This version also includes a `!reminder` function for scheduling reminders.

-These reminders are stored in the sqlite database `data.db` under the `reminders` table.

-Currently, memory support is not available with `!davinci3`.
-The `!GPT4` command will be incorporated once GPT-4 exits the beta phase, providing enhanced memory capabilities.

 Bear in mind, Discord imposes a 2,000-character limit for inputs.
 Please note, this bot doesn't check for token limits due to the incompatibility of the `tiktoken` package with newer Python versions on certain platforms, like the one installed on my Chromebook.
 Including historical messages might lead you to hit this limit.

 # Case Study